anastasiadjk/todo-app/README.md

 # Introduction
-A full-stack Todo-app, that allows you to create and manage your tasks.
+A Todo-app, that allows you to create and manage your tasks.
 The front-end is implemented using React, the back-end is made with Node.js

 ## Setup